 - There’s also the Mammogram Funding Assistance, where you’ll receive $25 funding assistance for mammogram screening.

 There are also a few private centres around Singapore offering mammograms and breast screenings.
 If you have medical insurance, do check to see whether you may be covered for these tests.
 You can either make an appointment directly or get a referral through a GP (which would usually be the case if you’re claiming on insurance):

 - Orchard Imaging Centre (OIC) is located on Orchard Road and you can make your appointments online.

 - Head over to Mammo-Care Singapore where you can book appointments (Monday to Saturday) online for consults and mammograms.

-- You can also get a mammogram in one of the major hospitals in Singapore, so speak to your GP who will be able to advise on the best and most accessible option for you.
+- You can also get a mammogram in one of the major hospitals in Singapore.
+Speak to your GP who will be able to advise on the best and most accessible option for you.

 A breast ultrasound uses high-frequency sound waves to create a black and white image of breast tissues and structures.
-It is often suggested by a doctor to assess the size and shape of any breast lumps you may have detected.
+Doctors suggest assessing the size and shape of any breast lumps you may have detected.
 The ultrasound can often determine whether the abnormalities are potentially more serious than just innocuous breast cysts.
-In most instances, your GP will arrange an appointment for you, but if you want to arrange your own ultrasound, these clinics can help:
+In most instances, your GP will arrange an appointment for you.
+However, if you want to arrange your own ultrasound, these clinics can help: